Why do I need a booster dose?

 The following groups of New Yorkers are currently eligible for their booster dose:

-- New Yorkers ages 5 through 11 who are not moderately to severely immunocompromised are eligible for a Pfizer-BioNTech monovalent booster dose at least 5 months after completing their primary series of Pfizer BioNTech;
+- New Yorkers ages 5 through 6 years of age who are not moderately to severely immunocompromised are eligible for a Pfizer-BioNTech bivalent booster dose at least 2 months after completing their primary series of Pfizer BioNTech;

-- New Yorkers ages 12 to 17 years of age who are not moderately to severely immunocompromised and completed a primary series of Moderna, Novavax, or Pfizer-BioNTech are eligible for a Pfizer bivalent booster dose 2 months after the completion of their primary series OR two months after their last monovalent booster.
+- New Yorkers ages 6 years of age and older age who are not moderately to severely immunocompromised and completed a primary series of Moderna, Novavax, Pfizer-BioNTech or Janssen are eligible for a Pfizer-BioNTech or Moderna bivalent booster dose 2 months after the completion of their primary series OR two months after their last monovalent booster.

 - New Yorkers who are moderately to severely immunocompromised, please see our section below for eligibility.